lsc20051426/acme-accounting/ui/README.md

 ## Task

-1. Write E2E tests to check the logic of Ticket Creation Rules.
-It is preferable to use playwright as a testing tool.
+**1. Write E2E tests to check the logic of ticket creation.
+It is preferable to use playwright as a testing tool.**

-**Ticket Creation Rules**
+**Ticket Creation Rules:**

-If a ticket type is `managementReport`, then the ticket category should be `accounting`.
+- If a ticket type is `managementReport`, then the ticket category should be `accounting`.
 The assignee is a user with the role = `Accountant`.
-If there are multiple accountants in the company, take the most recently created one.
+- If there are multiple accountants in the company, take the most recently created one.

-If a ticket type is `registrationAddressChange`, then the ticket category should be `Corporate`.
+- If a ticket type is `registrationAddressChange`, then the ticket category should be `Corporate`.
 Assignee is a user with the role `Corporate secretary`.
-If there are multiple secretaries, throw an error.
+- If there are multiple secretaries, throw an error.

-If we cannot find an assignee with the required role, throw an error.
+- If we cannot find an assignee with the required role, throw an error.

-The most recently created tickets should be at the top of the list.
+- The most recently created tickets should be at the top of the list.

-2. Write UI tests for the company's user page
+**2. Write UI tests for the company's user page http://localhost:5173/companies/:id/users**

+- Write tests that check various page states
+- Find the bug that contains the user creation form

 ## Project setup and run